 - Meningitis: during the dry / dusty months of December to March before the first rain showers begin in the region.
-Mass vaccination with a single-dose conjugate vaccine against meningococcal meningitis group A vaccine (MenAfriVac), has been implemented to some arriving populations throughout the crisis, but coverage is unknown, a SIA is planned for March 2017 in zone 3 and 1 extension (1a, 1b and 1c) - Pneumonia: tends to be seen all year round, but peaks during rainy season and in conditions of overcrowding.
-Pentavalent and PCV vaccination rates are unknown: - Cholera: endemic in the area and possibly imported by the refugee influx.
+Mass vaccination with a single-dose conjugate vaccine against meningococcal meningitis group A vaccine (MenAfriVac), was performed in January 2017 but vaccination coverage rates are uncertain; - Pneumonia: tends to be seen all year round, but peaks during rainy season and in conditions of overcrowding.
+Pentavalent and PCV vaccination rates are unknown; - Cholera: endemic in the area and possibly imported by the refugee influx.
 The rainfall season starts in March and continues all the year up to November peaking in September.
 Most of the outbreaks in the region happen during the heavy rainfall season of July to September.
 Considering the poor quality and quantity of water availability, usage of water from river beds frequented for washing and drinking, the risks of an outbreak are high.
 OCV vaccination are likely low or non-existent. - Measles: vaccination coverage in South Sudan is low but due to systematic measles (and polio) vaccination at the reception and transit points, the risk of a measles outbreak in Rhino is thought to be low. - Hepatitis E: Due to poor water and sanitation conditions, large numbers of displaced populations in poor health and previous experience of a Hepatitis E outbreak in neighbouring Kitgum, the potential for a hepatitis E outbreak is high. - Malaria: Malaria follows rainy season which begins in March in this setting.
 There have been some systematic bednets distributions to newly arriving population but coverage and practice is unknown; its assumed malaria rates are likely to be high during peak season.